RioWeil/rioweil.github.io/_pages/about.md

 ---
 My research is in the field of quantum computation and quantum information theory, under the supervision of Dr. [Robert Raussendorf](https://phas.ubc.ca/~raussen/).
 Broadly, I am interested in understanding the source of the computational speedup that quantum computers have over their classical counterparts.
 Specifically, my work centers around understanding the computational capabilities of measurement-based quantum computing (MBQC) resource states.
 I also have an interest in quantum algorithms and other subfields in quantum computing.

 I graduated with a BSc in Combined Honours in Physics and Mathematics (with distinction) from UBC in May 2022.
-My [honours thesis](/assets/pdf/papers/bach_thesis.pdf) was on algorithms for MBQC experiments, supervised by Dr. Robert Raussendorf.
+My [honours thesis](/assets/pdf/papers/bach_thesis.pdf) was on algorithms for symmetry-protected MBQC experiments, supervised by Dr. Robert Raussendorf.

 My CV can be found [here](/assets/pdf/cv/cv.pdf).